natalie-kate/music_to_my_ears/README.md

 -   [Atta](https://attacomsian.com/blog/javascript-iterate-filelist): Used to convert files into a list so that I could iterate throught hem to display them in form prior to submission.
 -   [Learn About Electronics](http://www.learningaboutelectronics.com/Articles/How-to-retrieve-data-from-a-Django-form-Python.php#:~:text=Basically%20to%20extract%20data%20from,this%20function%20as%20a%20parameter.): To get information out of add events form.
 -   [Codegrepper](https://www.codegrepper.com/code-examples/whatever/how+to+keep+all+images+sizes+in+css+card): To ensure all event card images were the same size.
+-   [Programiz](https://www.programiz.com/python-programming/keywords-identifier): Helped with Id issues.
+-   [Codegrepper](https://www.codegrepper.com/code-examples/javascript/add+the+checked+attribute+to+a+radio+button+DOM+jquery): Adding checked attribute to django form input with javascript.
+-   [Stack Overflow](https://stackoverflow.com/questions/13592433/cant-assign-a-value-user-id-to-a-foreignkey-field): Helped me understand what I was doing wrong when trying to assign users to my contact and event objects.
+-   [Stack Overflow](https://stackoverflow.com/questions/1235179/simple-way-to-repeat-a-string):Used to get the ratings vinyls to repeat by the number of the index.
+-   [Django Docs](https://docs.djangoproject.com/en/4.0/topics/forms/modelforms/): Helped with radio button CHOICES code for ratings section of contact page.
+-   [Juli Colombo](https://medium.com/ibisdev/upload-multiple-images-to-a-model-with-django-fd00d8551a1c): Helped me with dealing with product images.
+Knew that some products you would want more images than others e.g a special edition or multi disc album.
+So this article helped me decide to create a seperate image model.
+-   [JQuery docs](https://api.jquery.com/each/): Used in display_image.js to send each file in the array to the displayImg function in turn.

 ### Content